The Non-Town of ‘Jam’ – Midland County, Michigan

 On the corner of S. Homer & E. Laporte Rds. lies the 'somewhat' town of Jam.
 The whole town consists of one old store and is surrounded by farmland.

 Where did everything else go?
+(Was there ever anything else?)
 All by the wayside.
 The farmland exists thanks to all the timber being cut down during Michigan's lumbering heyday of the mid-to-late 1800's.
 All that remains of this once-village is an old store which has been around since 1894.